mlibrary/dromedary/docs/indexing.md

 ```

 If this doesn't make sense or you get errors (maybe you're not allowed to
-log into nectar?) ask A&E for help.
+deploy dromedary?) ask A&E for help.

 ## Prepare the new data for later indexing (do this *once*)

 We need to turn the raw data into something the program can use.
+This
+doesn't change anything running, it just makes new files on disk
+that can be used later to actually update a running instance.

 _This only needs to be done once_.
 All three instances
-(testing/staging/production) can use the same prepared data.
+(testing/staging/production) use the same prepared data for indexing,
+and we always run the prepare on staging because otherwise there
+are permissions errors.

 (You can just copy and paste this)